Reminiscing the 80s

 One thing I could never understand... was how the Doozers never took a break!
 I mean why would they want to work when they can see the Fraggles having so much fun... just didn't make sense to me?

-He spent the remainder of his comatosed life in my Antique baby cot that sat in the corner of my pink room until he went to charity land.
+I had so much love for my gloworm.
+He was a night light and then spent many years in the corner of my pink room until he went to charity land.

 Ahhh the Poochie Stamper.
 My prized possession for many months of my adolescent life!
 I felt so official stampin' with the Pooch...
 Funny though when you think about it... can you see an adult woman using a dog with pink fluff coming from all angles to stamp things?
 Guess that's the beauty of childhood.. you can be a diva princess all you like & no one blinks twice.